Kitchen Conversions Made Easy (Common Cooking Measurements)

 Can I convert cups to grams directly?

 Only if you know the ingredient.
-Volume vs. Weight.
+Cups measure volume, while grams measure weight.

 What is the fastest kitchen conversion to remember?